xjrga/swingset2/README.md

     mvn package

     To run:
-    cp target/SwingSet2-00.jar ./
+    cp target/SwingSet2-01.jar ./
-    java -jar SwingSet2-00.jar
+    java -jar SwingSet2-01.jar

-    * Maven src directory must be in same directory as SwingSet2-00.jar for program to see source code files
+    * Maven src directory must be in same directory as SwingSet2-01.jar for program to see source code files and fonts.